tsenart/vegeta/README.md

 responses delay.

 #### -header
-Specifies a request header to be used in all targets defined.
+Specifies a request header to be used in all targets defined, see `-targets`.
 You can specify as many as needed by repeating the flag.

 #### -keepalive